With the UK’s largest folk festival cancelled due to the Coronavirus pandemic, its organisers wanted to explore taking the experience digital.

 To address its needs, Bromfield Events supported with charity governance advice to ensure continued compliance with Charity Commission guidelines.

 Included within Bromfield Events' work was voiceover production, ident creation, rights and permissions sourcing, artist curation and liaison, launching the organisation's YouTube channel, email marketing, partnership with community influencers and social media management.

-The two-day broadcast received more than 50,000 views from 43 countries, while raising nearly £7,000 for Help Musicians, the Southend Emergency Fund and Leigh Folk Arts, the charity behind Front Room Folk Festival.
+The two-day broadcast received more than 50,000 views from 43 countries, and a further 30,000 on catch-up, while raising nearly £7,000 for Help Musicians, the Southend Emergency Fund and Leigh Folk Arts, the charity behind Front Room Folk Festival.